kalviumcommunity/s63_ToneMatch_Find_Your_Perfect_Color_Palette/README.md

 #### **Deployment:**
 - **Netlify or GitHub Pages**: Frontend hosting.
-- **Heroku**: Backend hosting for file uploads and processing logic.
+- **Heroku**: Backend hosting for file uploads and processing logic

 - **Fun and Practical**: It combines fashion, beauty, and technology.
 It is a way for users to have fun in discovering colors that suit them best.
   The